Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-Despite Philip II of Spain, in the name of prudence due to economical problems, quit from the development of further big military operations against the Ottomans, he still supported the military operations from other allied rulers to have indirect conflicts against the Turks, like the project of Sebastian I of Portugal to help Abu Abdallah Mohammed II Saadi (who first wanted help from Spain, but not getting it due to the less bellicose Spanish foreign policy at the time) in reconquer Saadi Morocco against the Ottoman-Algerian capture of Fez (1576).
-This led in 1578 to the Battle of Alcácer Quibir, in which Habsburg Spain financed and give permission to Portuguese and Moroccans to recruit auxiliary forces in his territory (and convinced the HRE to do so) fearing the menaces of an Ottoman Suzerainty so close to Iberian Peninsula (as it risked the security of not only the Metropoli of the Empire, but also was a potential threat for the Iberian routes to the Atlantic Ocean and Americas).
-However, it ended in a Pyrrhic victory for the Ottoman-Algerian-Moroccan coalition (supported by Morisco contingents and Sephardic capital who feared Spanish Inquisition) against the European coalition.
+Philip II of Spain—in the name of prudence due to economic problems—ceased to develop further major military operations against the Ottomans; nevertheless, he still supported military operations by allied rulers to have indirect conflict with the Turks.
+One example was the project of Sebastian I of Portugal to help Abu Abdallah Mohammed II Saadi (who first sought help from Spain, but did not receive it because of the more pacific Spanish foreign policy at the time) in reconquering Saadi Morocco against the Ottoman–Algerian Capture of Fez (1576).
+This led in 1578 to the Battle of Alcácer Quibir.
+For this battle, Habsburg Spain financed and allowed Portuguese and Moroccans to recruit auxiliary forces in the king's territory (and convinced the HRE to do so); the kingdom feared the threat of an Ottoman suzerainty so near to the Iberian Peninsula.
+(This not only risked the security of the empire's metropolises, but also potentially threatened Iberian routes to the Atlantic Ocean and the Americas.)
+However, the battle ended in a Pyrrhic victory for the coalition of Ottomans, Algerians, and Moroccans—this coalition was supported by Morisco contingents and Sephardic capital in fear of the Spanish Inquisition—against the European coalition.

 Changing priorities and the search for peace

-Following the conquest of Tunisia by the Ottomans, the Ottoman Empire and the Spanish Empire realized that their borders in the Mediterranean had come to an end.
-Although the Ottomans continued to gain territory with Tunisia, the expedition, which required the equipping of a large Ottoman fleet and the transportation of a significant landing force over a long distance, caused great expenses.
-(The income from Tunisia was far below this expense).
-In addition, the internal unrest in Persia following the death of Shah Tahmasb I of Iran on 25 May 1576 began to draw the Ottomans' attention to the eastern front.
-In this context, the Ottomans, who had made peace with Venice in 1573, established a supportive administration in the north by placing the Voivode of Transylvania, Stephen Báthory, on the throne of the Polish-Lithuanian Commonwealth in 1575 (being perceived as the establishment of a vassal government in the north), and after Rudolf II ascended to the throne on 25 December 1576, they renewed the 1568 treaty with the Holy Roman Empire, so Ottomans were in a position to close other fronts in the west.
+After the conquest of Tunisia by the Ottomans, the Ottoman Empire and the Spanish Empire realized that their borders in the Mediterranean had effectively stabilized.
+Although the Ottomans continued to gain territory in Tunisia, the expedition, which required the equipping of a large Ottoman fleet and the transportation of a significant landing force over a long distance, caused significant expense.
+(The income from Tunisia was much less than this expense.)
+In addition, there was internal unrest in Persia following the death of Shah Tahmasb I of Iran on 25 May 1576.
+This unrest began to draw the Ottomans' attention to their eastern front.
+In this context, the Ottomans—who had made peace with Venice in 1573—established a supportive administration in the north by placing the Voivode of Transylvania, Stephen Báthory, on the throne of the Polish–Lithuanian Commonwealth in 1575.
+(This placement was perceived as establishing a vassal government in the north.)
+After Rudolf II ascended to the throne on 25 December 1576, they renewed the 1568 treaty with the Holy Roman Empire, so the Ottomans were in a position to close other fronts in the west.